nipungoel2000/SPE-miniProject/README.md

-This is Scientific Calculator project using DevOps toos.
+This is Scientific Calculator project using DevOps tools.